sa501428/straw/C++/README.md

 The reader automatically handles the chromosome ordering convention.

 ## Notes:
-The simplified slice format and reader is only intended for repeated analysis on a high resolution slice of the matrix.
+The simplified slice format is only intended for repeated analysis on a high resolution slice of the matrix.
 Otherwise, the original hic file format is more efficient.

 ## Bug Reports or Feature Requests:
 For bug reports or feature requests, please open an issue on the repository.